 Navigating municipal politics, permitting, logistics, security, weather ops and more, and doing it all with creativity, are a walk in the park for iDEKO.
 Who else could shut down the Manhattan Bridge for the first time ever for the Nike Go Run 5K?
 Or partner with NASA to create a tennis match 240 miles above Earth, then projection map the zero-gravity rallies on the iconic Queens Unisphere?
 And did you watch the Wallenda hire-wire stunt? iDEKO rules—and breaks the rules—when it comes to making the “impossible” possible.

 With offices in nine countries, the global powerhouse packed a punch this year with media launches and events including massive projection mapping at Ford Field for Ford’s Explorer 2020 and a Greenfield Village takeover to create Escapeville for the 2019 Escape.
-Launched a fully functioning Old Forester Distillery and visitor center, a series of events for Shell across the Americas, and partnered with entertainer RAIN to create even more meaningful, human and immersive brand experiences.
+Launched a fully functioning Old Forester Distillery and visitor center, a series of events for Shell across the Americas, and partnered with AI agency RAIN to create even more meaningful, human and immersive brand experiences.

 CORE 1:Trade Show Programs CORE 2:Launch Events CORE 3:Press Events